Senior Resources » Before He Became a ‘Munster’, THIS Actor Served With the US Navy During World War II

 However, a lot of us were first introduced to him when he played Herman Munster.

 I am speaking, of course, about Fred Gwynne.
-Lantern-jawed and Harvard-educated, Gwynne wasn’t only an actor.
+Harvard-educated Gwynne wasn’t only an actor.
 He was also an artist, author, and radioman on submarine chaser USS Manville (PC-581) during World War II.

 Advertisement.